iamskratsch/iamskratsch.github.io/content/posts/intro-to-gitflow.md

 ---
-title: "GitFlow Branching Strategy"
+title: "GitFlow - Getting Started"
 date: 2023-09-18T09:00:00Z
 image: /images/post/github_gitflow.png
-categories: ["git", "github","branching"]
+categories: ["git", "github", "branching", "gitflow"]
 featured: false
 draft: false
 ---

-## Introduction

 GitFlow is a branching model for Git, created by Vincent Driessen.
 It's a consistent way to manage and track features, releases, and hotfixes in your projects.
 This model uses multiple branches to manage the development process efficiently and ensure that you can release your software at any point.